gcarloin2002/Whole_and_Mod_Num/README.md

  ## How it is used:
  **Whole_Num:**

- A Whole_Num object can be initialized similar to how a string is initialized.
-This class behaves similar to the primitive datatype, int, in which the arithmetic performed on these objects result in values that lack decimal places.
-There are additional functions and operators in this class however, such as the "!" operator being used as a factorial operation and the "abs()" function to return the absolute value of a Whole_Num.
+ A **Whole_Num** object can be initialized similar to how a string is initialized.
+This class behaves similar to the primitive datatype, **int**, in which the arithmetic performed on these objects result in values that lack decimal places.
+Additional functions and operators in this class exist, such as the "**!**" operator being used as a factorial operation and the "**abs()**" function that returns the absolute value of a **Whole_Num** object.